Dimeco, Inc. logo

 820 Church Street Honesdale, Pennsylvania 18431

 Our bylaws require that directors be divided into three classes, as nearly equal in number as possible.
 Each class serves for a three-year term, with approximately one-third of the directors elected each year.
 The Board of Directors currently consists of eleven members, each of whom also serves as a director of The Dime Bank (the “Bank”).
-Four directors will be elected at the Annual Meeting, each to serve for a three-year term or until his successor has been elected and qualified.
+Four directors will be elected at the Annual Meeting to Class B, each to serve for a three-year term or until his successor has been elected and qualified.

-The Board of Directors has nominated Gary C. Beilman, Brian T. Kelly, Thomas A. Peifer, and David D. Reynolds, M.D. (collectively, the “Nominees”) for election as directors for additional three-year terms.
-The Nominees currently serve as directors of the Company.
+The Board of Directors has nominated Peter Bochnovich, Barbara J. Genzlinger, John S. Kiesendahl, and John F. Spall (collectively, the “Nominees”) for election as directors to Class B for additional three-year terms.
+The Nominees currently serve as directors of the Company and the Bank.
 The persons named as proxies in the enclosed Proxy Card intend to vote for the election of the Nominees.
 If any of the Nominees withdraws or is unable to serve (which the Board of Directors does not expect), or should any other vacancy occur in the Board of Directors, the persons named in the enclosed Proxy Card intend to vote for the election of the person or persons that the Nominating Committee may recommend to the Board of Directors.
 If there is no substitute nominee, the size of the Board of Directors may be reduced.

 The following table sets forth the names, ages, positions with the Company, terms of, and length of board service, numerical and percentage beneficial ownership of the Common Stock for each of the Nominees, each director continuing in office and each executive officer who is not a director as of the Record Date.